postgres-ai/docs/docs/tutorials/database-lab-tutorial.md

 Database Lab is used to boost software development and testing processes via enabling ultra-fast provisioning of databases of any size.

 In this tutorial, we are going to create a "demo" PostgreSQL database and then set up a Database Lab Engine for it.
-Database Lab Engine will be installed on an AWS EC2 instance (alternatively, it can be an instance on another cloud platform such as GCP, or a bare-metal machine) with Ubuntu 18.04, and an additional EBS volume to store PostgreSQL data directory.
+Database Lab Engine will be installed on an AWS EC2 instance (alternatively, it can be an instance on another cloud platform such as GCP, or a bare-metal machine) with Ubuntu 18.04 or 20.04, and add an EBS volume to store PostgreSQL data directory.
 Optionally, you'll be able to skip creating the "demo" database and use an existing database instead.

 :::note
 Database Lab Engine is hosted and developed on GitLab.com.
 Why?
 GitLab Inc. is our (Postgres.ai) long-term client and an early adopter (see [GitLab Development Docs](https://docs.gitlab.com/ee/development/understanding_explain_plans.html#database-lab)).
 GitLab has an open-source version.
 Last but not least: GitLab uses PostgreSQL.